bobbingwide/oik-batchmove/README.md

 Any post which has this checkbox ticked will be ignored by both Scheduled batchmove, Category republish and Tag republish.

 # Will my posts be re-publicized to Facebook and Twitter?
-Yes.
-That's the plan.
-We're currently testing with Jetpack publicize.
+Yes, using Jetpack publicize.
-Let us know which other social media sharing/publicize plugins you want supported.

 # oik-batchmove may not be fully functional
 I get a message that says:
 *oik-batchmove may not be fully functional*.
-Please install and activate the required version of this plugin: oik version 2.0
+Please install and activate the required version of this plugin: oik version 2.5

 This message is asking you to install and activate the oik base plugin.
 There should be a link: